krjoha/pine-grove/content/posts/setfit-nlp-workshop-tech-boras/index.en.md

 3. Paste: `pip install setfit`
 4. Click **Run**, then **Save**

-The workshop notebook is available on Kaggle with these dependencies pre-configured.
+There's a version of the workshop notebook on Kaggle with these packages pre-configured.

-## Get Started with Few-Shot NLP
+## Get started with few-shot NLP

-Tools like SetFit make it practical for real-world problems where labeled data is scarce.

-Pre-trained models already understand language.
-You're teaching them your specific task, not language itself.
+SetFit makes it possible to solve real business problems with NLP without needing thousands of labeled examples.
+Because pre-trained transformer models already understand language, you just need to teach them your specific task.
 This requires far less data than training from scratch.
+An excellent first project!

 Want to try it yourself?
 Clone the workshop repository and train your first few-shot classifier:

 **Repository**: [github.com/krjoha/ai-lab-setfit](https://github.com/krjoha/ai-lab-setfit)

 You can have a working text classifier running in under 10 minutes.
+And it's free to run locally if you have a GPU in your computer!

 ## NLP Consulting in Borås